Who Is Responsible for My Accident?

 Assessing risk is something we all do on a daily basis.
 When we’re cooking dinner, driving to the supermarket or looking after our kids, we’ll make countless decisions involving our own safety and the safety of those around us.

-What if I cause the accident?
+What if I caused the accident?

-There are times when someone else may be liable for your accident even if you caused it.
 For example, you should receive the proper training at work to be able to do your job safely.
-If you don’t get the right training and then injure yourself doing something on your own, your employer could still be responsible as they should’ve done more to ensure your safety.
+If you don’t get the right training and injure yourself doing something on your own, your employer could still be held responsible as they should’ve done more to ensure your safety.

 REQUEST A CALLBACK